waku-org/specs/standards/application/reliable-channel-api.md

 - **Abstracting complexity**: Hides the details of:
   - SDS message wrapping/unwrapping
   - Store queries for missing messages
-  - Query-on-connect behavior
-  - Message segmentation for large payloads (TBD)
+  - Message segmentation for large payloads
-  - Rate limit compliance when using RLN (TBD)
+  - Rate limit compliance when using [WAKU2-RLN-RELAY](https://github.com/vacp2p/rfc-index/blob/main/waku/standards/core/17/rln-relay.md)

 The goal is to enable application developers to achieve end-to-end reliability with minimal configuration and without deep knowledge of the underlying protocols.